 And while there are lots of variations, my version hews close to the down-home pimento cheese that came out of poor folks’ kitchen in the 1940s.
 You can make it with pimentos from a jar or even canned red peppers, but it’s better if you roast the peppers yourself.

 $10 - Portland - Oregon

 Use scissors to trim the stems from three red bell peppers so they’ll stand upside down.
 Roast them at 350F for about 45 minutes or until the skins are lightly blackened and shriveled.
 Put them in a bowl to cool, then peel off the outer skin with your fingers.
 Discard the seed core, but don’t worry about a few errant seeds.
 Chop into small pieces.

 Use the large holes of a box grater to grate a half pound each of medium yellow and sharp white cheddar cheese.
-Chop six Aintzia piparra peppers into small pieces (substitute any mild pickled pepper).
+Chop 1/4 cup peppers into small pieces (substitute any mild pickled pepper).

-Combine the grated cheese with the chopped peppers, a tablespoon of the pickle juice from the piparra peppers, a half cup of Duke’s mayo, three tablespoons of extra virgin olive oil, and several shakes of Crystal hot sauce.
+Combine the grated cheese with the chopped peppers, a half cup of Duke’s mayo, three tablespoons of extra virgin olive oil, and several shakes of Crystal hot sauce.
 Spread it on bread, crackers, celery sticks, chicharrones or tortilla chips, but don’t heat it up!